 New report highlights how African leadership helped beat infectious disease outbreaks before they became epidemics

 Epidemics that Didn’t Happen was developed by Resolve to Save Lives to highlight how investing in and prioritizing preparedness and response systems, such as community vaccination and vaccination programs, can save millions of lives and trillions of dollars.
-As governments contend with the ongoing devastation of COVID-19—and look for lessons for the next pandemic, the report serves as a call to action to global leaders and highlights stories of success from across the African continent.
-The world can learn from the experience that African governments have had with infectious diseases including COVID-19, Ebola and Monkeypox.
+As governments contend with the ongoing devastation of COVID-19—and look for lessons for the next pandemic, the report serves as a call to action to global leaders.
+The world can learn from the experience that African governments have had with infectious diseases including COVID-19, Ebola and monkeypox.

 The case studies described in the new report show that devastating human and economic losses can be avoided with modest investments, improved health systems, and better coordination and communication by determined leaders who put structures in place to find, stop and prevent infectious disease outbreaks before they spread.
-And although the story of containing COVID-19 globally has largely been one of failure, many countries under the leadership of Africa CDC mounted effective responses that reinforce and act upon lessons drawn from earlier outbreaks.
+And although the story of containing COVID-19 has largely been one of failure, countries including Vietnam, Mongolia and Senegal mounted effective responses that reinforce and act upon lessons drawn from earlier outbreaks.
 The case studies illustrate different aspects of effective public health programs, including:

 1. Building community trust: How Kenya controlled a deadly anthrax outbreak